ariawisp/codex/docs/integrations/codexpc.md

 # CodexPC (macOS XPC) integration

 Codex uses HTTP model providers by default (OpenAI Responses, Chat Completions, or compatible). `codexpc` is a macOS‑only XPC daemon that runs GPT‑OSS locally with low latency and does not expose an HTTP API.

-Until a native provider is added to Codex, the recommended setup is:

-- Use `codexpc` directly for local development flows and smoke tests (streaming over XPC).
-- Keep Codex configured with your preferred HTTP provider (e.g., OpenAI or a local Ollama instance) for day‑to‑day use.
+A native Codex provider integrates directly via XPC on macOS.

 Status:

 - The `codexpc` daemon and client library are available at `../codexpc`.
-- A native provider for Codex is available (macOS-only, initial integration via the `codexpc-cli` helper).
+- The native provider for Codex (macOS-only) uses XPC directly; on non‑macOS, a CLI shim is used for smoke tests.

 Getting started with `codexpc`: